 - Create electronic copies of lecture materials and store materials online for easy retrieval, upload to the Content tool, or email directly to students.

-- Record audio lectures using TechSmith Relay.
+- Record audio lectures using TechSmith Knowmia.
 Instructors can use a headset and computer to easily record audio lectures on top of their Power Point slides and store them in the TechSmith "My Library."

 - Create video recordings of lectures.
-Though video recordings usually take more time and effort, and require either a webcam or digital video camera, programs like TechSmith Relay can greatly reduce the effort necessary to produce a video lecture.
+Though video recordings usually take more time and effort, and require either a webcam or digital video camera, programs like TechSmith Knowmia can greatly reduce the effort necessary to produce a video lecture.

-- Hold discussions using WebEx.
+- Hold discussions using Webex.
 This tool allows for real-time, synchronous discussion and is one way to determine students' understanding of course materials using a question and answer format.

 - Assign additional readings using the D2L tools such as Announcements and the Content tool.